Qovery/documentation/website/docs/using-qovery/configuration/storage.md

 ### How to reduce the size of a storage

 Once you have defined the size of your storage, you can't reduce it.
 If you want to reduce the size, you must create a new storage with a smaller size, transfer the data from the old storage to the new one, then delete the old storage.

+### How to change the Storage type

+Once you have defined the type of your storage, you can't change it.
+If you want to change the type, you must create a new storage with the new type, transfer the data from the old storage to the new one, then delete the old storage.